Kalamata: Transportation

-Kalamata is accessed by GR-7/E55/E65 in the west, and GR-82 runs through Kalamata and into the Taygetus.
+Kalamata is accessed by the EO7/E55/E65 roads in the west, and the EO82 road runs through Kalamata and into the Taygetus.
 The motorway to Kalamata from Tripoli is complete.

 Kalamata is served by a metre gauge railway line of the former Piraeus, Athens and Peloponnese Railways, now owned by the Hellenic Railways Organisation (OSE).
 There is a station and a small freight yard in the city, as well as a rolling stock maintenance depot to the north.
 There used to be a mainline train service to Kyparissia, Pyrgos and Patras, and a suburban service to Messini and the General Hospital.
 However, in December 2010, all train services from Kalamata, along with those in the rest of the Peloponnese south of Corinth, were discontinued on economic grounds, and the train station is now closed.
 A previously disused extension line to the port is now a Railway Park, with old steam engines on display, and a café in the old station building.
 Since 10 June 2025, there has been an effort in the Kalamata municipal council to restore the Kalamata - Messinia part of the line.
 The Municipal government wishes for the line to connect the port of Kalamata, Kalamata International Airport, the Courts and finally Messinia.
 The vice-mayor supported the plan and wished to install traffic lights should construction be implemented finishing to say that by the end of 2025 3km of the line will have been completed.
 The local KKE-backed Councillor claimed that the shutting down of the train tracks is one of the most destructive decisions made.

 There is a bus link, operated by the KTEL company, to Tripoli, Corinth, and Athens, with frequent services.
 Ferries are available to places such as the Greek islands of Kythira and Crete in the summer months.
 Also in the summer months, charter and scheduled flights fly direct to Kalamata International Airport from some European cities.
 A scheduled service by Aegean Airlines once a day linking Kalamata and Athens International Airport commenced in 2010.

 Kalamata also has four urban bus lines that cross the city and its suburbs.